-- Requests for modification or replacement of AAC devices and/or accessories may be considered for coverage after the expiration of three or more years from the date of purchase of the current device and accessories in use; - Requests for modification or replacement require PA and must include the recommendation of the speech-language pathologist; - Requests for replacements of AAC devices may be submitted for identical or different devices; - Requests for replacements of identical AAC devices must be accompanied by a statement from the provider that the current device cannot be repaired or that replacement will be more cost effective than repair of the current device.
-Data must be provided about the following: - Age; - Repair history; - frequency, - duration, and - cost; and - Repair projections (estimated durability of repairs). - Requests for modification or replacement of AAC devices with different devices must include the following additional information: - A significant change has occurred in the recipient's expressive communication, impairments, and/or communication limitations.
-Modification or replacement requests due to a change in the recipient's circumstances must be supported by a new assessment of communication limitations by a speech-language pathologist, and may be submitted at any time; or

-- Even though there has been no significant change in the recipient's communication limitations, there has been a significant change in the features or abilities of available AAC devices (i.e., a technological change) that will overcome or permit an even greater amelioration of the recipient's communication limitations as compared to the current AAC device.
+- Requests for modification or replacement require PA and must include the recommendation of the speech-language pathologist; - Requests for replacements of AAC devices may be submitted for identical or different devices; - Requests for replacements of identical AAC devices must be accompanied by a statement from the provider that the current device cannot be repaired or that replacement will be more cost effective than repair of the current device.
+Data must be provided about the following: - Age; - Repair history; - (a) frequency, - (b) duration, and - (c) cost; and - Repair projections (estimated durability of repairs). - Requests for modification or replacement of AAC devices with different devices must include the following additional information: - A significant change has occurred in the recipient's expressive communication, impairments, and/or communication limitations.
+Modification or replacement requests due to a change in the recipient's circumstances must be supported by a new assessment of communication limitations by a speech-language pathologist, and may be submitted at any time; or - Even though there has been no significant change in the recipient's communication limitations, there has been a significant change in the features or abilities of available AAC devices (i.e., a technological change) that will overcome or permit an even greater amelioration of the recipient's communication limitations as compared to the current AAC device.
 A detailed description of all AAC device changes and the purpose of the changes must be provided with the results of a re-evaluation by a speech-language pathologist. - Requests for replacements of AAC devices due to loss or damage (either for identical or different devices) must include a complete explanation of the cause of the loss or damage and a plan to prevent the recurrence of the loss or damage.